dylodylo/magic-journey/README.md

 - Deploy - I've tried deploy website to Heroku, but can't deal with static files.

-# 6. Some things I'm proud about
+# 6. Some things I'm proud of

 - My fight with JavaScript has ended with success.
 Files are quite in order and could be reused if I ever would like to expand game or create fight or skills system for another game.